Alfréd Rényi: Life

 Rényi was born in Budapest to Artúr Rényi and Borbála Alexander; his father was a mechanical engineer, while his mother was the daughter of philosopher and literary critic Bernhard Alexander; his uncle was Franz Alexander, a Hungarian-American psychoanalyst and physician.

 He was prevented from enrolling in university in 1939 due to the anti-Jewish laws then in force, but enrolled at the University of Budapest in 1940 and finished his studies in 1944.
+At this point, he was drafted to forced labour service, from which he managed to escape during transportation of his company.
+He was in hiding with false documents for six months.
+Biographers tell an incredible story about Rényi: after half of a year in hiding, he managed to get hold of a soldier's uniform and march his parents out of the Budapest Ghetto, where they were captive.
+That mission required enormous courage and planning skills.

-At this point, he was drafted to forced labour service, from which he escaped.
-He then completed his PhD in 1947 at the University of Szeged, under the advisement of Frigyes Riesz.
-He married Katalin Schulhof (who used Kató Rényi as her married name), herself a mathematician, in 1946; their daughter Zsuzsanna was born in 1948.
+Rényi then completed his PhD in 1947 at the University of Szeged, under the advisement of Frigyes Riesz.
+He did his postgraduate in Moscow and Leningrad, where he collaborated with a prominent Soviet mathematician Yuri Linnik.

+Rényi married Katalin Schulhof (who used Kató Rényi as her married name), herself a mathematician, in 1946; their daughter Zsuzsanna was born in 1948.
 After a brief assistant professorship at Budapest, he was appointed Professor Extraordinary at the University of Debrecen in 1949.
 In 1950, he founded the Mathematics Research Institute of the Hungarian Academy of Sciences, now bearing his name, and directed it until his early death.
 He also headed the Department of Probability and Mathematical Statistics of the Eötvös Loránd University, from 1952.
 He was elected a corresponding member (1949), then full member (1956), of the Hungarian Academy of Sciences.